Tilda Swinton

 Katherine Matilda Swinton (born 5 November 1960) is a British actress.
-Known for her roles in independent films and blockbusters, she has received various accolades, including an Academy Award and a British Academy Film Award, in addition to nominations for three Golden Globe Awards and five Screen Actors Guild Awards.
+She is known for playing eccentric and enigmatic characters, often working with auteurs.
+Her accolades include an Academy Award, two BAFTA Awards, and a Volpi Cup, in addition to nominations for five Screen Actors Guild Awards and four Golden Globe Awards.
 In 2020, The New York Times ranked her as one of the greatest actors of the 21st century.

-Swinton began her career by appearing in Derek Jarman’s experimental films Caravaggio (1986), The Last of England (1988), War Requiem (1989), and The Garden (1990).
-Swinton won the Volpi Cup for Best Actress at the Venice Film Festival for her portrayal of Isabella of France in Edward II (1991).
-She next starred in Sally Potter's Orlando (1992), for which she was nominated for the European Film Award for Best Actress.
-She was nominated for a Golden Globe Award for her performance in The Deep End (2001), followed with appearances in Vanilla Sky (2001) and Adaptation (2002).
-For the film Young Adam (2003), Swinton won the British Academy Scotland Award for Best Actress.
+Swinton began her career by appearing in Derek Jarman's experimental films Caravaggio (1986), The Last of England (1988), War Requiem (1989), and The Garden (1990).
+For her portrayal of Isabella of France in Edward II (1991), she won the Volpi Cup for Best Actress.
+She next starred in Orlando (1992), Female Perversions (1996), and The Beach (2000), and was nominated for the Golden Globe Award for Best Actress for her portrayal of a desperate mother in The Deep End (2001).